 A little further afield, Chiswick has a Sainsburys, as well as almost every other kind of shop imaginable.
 Nearby Ealing also has extensive high street shopping and a shopping centre.
 There is an Ikea a few miles up the North Circular.

 Some of the first so-called gastro pubs started in West London, and two relatively recent but very welcome and convivial additions are the Rocket and the Station House, both on Churchfield Road.
 A newcomer, Laveli, offers great coffees and light meals during the day.
-The only pub within the parish itself is The Goldsmith's Arms, almost opposite the church.

 Nearby Chiswick boasts an enormous array of cafes, bars and restaurants, as does Ealing.
 Food from every corner of the globe can be enjoyed locally.
 There are weekly farmers' markets in Chiswick and Ealing, and a French food market in Acton town centre every six months.